-The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Southeast Asia: Andrea Ross of Journeys Within.
+The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Southeast Asia: Andrea Ross and April Cole of Wild Frontiers.

 During the ten years she lived in Cambodia, Andrea founded a nonprofit that operates education and poverty relief initiatives in the region.
 Though now living stateside, the network that she and colleague April have developed in Southeast Asia keeps them up-to-date on the newest can’t-miss accommodations, restaurants, and experiences, and their close relationships with the region’s hotels ensure that clients get the best rates and the best care.
 Andrea specializes in family travel, while April is the beach and island expert—and a master at crafting affordable yet extravagant honeymoons.
 Both women are committed to philanthropic travel, weaving volunteer work into many itineraries.

 Where to Stay and Eat